material-motion/material-motion/specifications/runtime.md

 ## Overview

-A Runtime is an object that requires three other objects:
+A Runtime is an object that collaborates with three other objects:

 - Plans
 - Executors